sona444/AddressNormalization/README.md

 # How to run this application
 - Clone this repository to a code editor
 - Either open the file Address-normalization.py and then click on run icon of the code editor
-- Or in the terminal write in the terminal:
+- Or in the terminal write:
     - python Address-normalization.py

 # Note